 So, it’s important to know how to craft optimised images for all these different activities.
 Photoshop helps you do that.
 You use it to help customers see your brand in a better way.

 Photoshop for marketing - Market research

 Let’s start with those customers, and understanding what they want.
 That means market research.

-But, to pull that feedback out of customers you need to show them what the changes will look like.
-It’ll be hard to imagine the change just based on words.
+But, to pull that feedback out of them you need to show what the changes will look like.
+It’s hard to imagine the change based on just words.
 To get a realistic impression, you need some sort of visuals for customers to look at.

 However, in market research, you often want to test new ideas for advertising and products early in the process.
 Your visuals may not be ready or fully formed.

-If you’re still in the concept or prototype stage of your plan, then something like Photoshop can help you bring those concepts and prototypes to life for customers.
+If you’re still in the concept or prototype stage of your plan, then tools like Photoshop help you bring those concepts and prototypes to life visually.